-Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must be registered for the appropriate Graduation Course during the final term in which the work is to be completed and the diploma/certificate is to be awarded.
-Registration for the graduation courses will be available during normal registration periods as published in the Academic Calendar.
-If the student does not complete the work in the semester for which graduation registration took place, the registration will remain active for the remainder of the academic year in which student applied.
-If the student does not complete their work in the extended graduation registration period, the student will have to register for graduation again and will be charged the normal graduation fee.
+Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must register for the appropriate Graduation course at the beginning of the final term in which the work is to be completed and the diploma/certificate is to be awarded.
+Registration for the graduation courses will be available starting the first day of the term and continuing until the deadline as published in the Academic Calendar.
+If the student does not complete the work in the term when the application was filed, the application will remain valid for the following term/graduation period (fall, spring, or summer).
+If the student fails to complete their work in the following graduation period, (s)he will have to register for the graduation re-application course in the term when the work is completed.

 Registering for the graduation course charges the corresponding fee to the student's account (see Tuition and Fees) and initiates a comprehensive degree audit.
-If the graduation degree audit shows successful completion of all requirements (or current enrollment in remaining requirements) or that the student is eligible to participate in commencement, a confirmation email will be sent to the student's ctx.edu email account with further instructions.
+When the graduation audit is completed, notification of the outcome of this audit is sent to the student's ctx.edu email account.
+If the graduation degree audit shows successful completion of all requirements or that the student is eligible to participate in commencement, a graduation packet will be sent to the student's ctx.edu email account with further instructions.